exewin/space-game/README.md

 ### Instrucions

+Update: instruction below refer only to versions older than 1.02.
   Download the newest version form 'releases' and unpack it with winrar or something.
 Put files where you want.
 **Remember!
 UnityPlayer.dll is required to run the game.**
 Use default unity configuration window to select resolution (you can also change it in in-game options).